ankitgtron/MagzineStore/README.md

 ---

-## **Project Name:** MyLibrary
+## **Project Name:** MagzineStore

 **Description:**
-MyLibrary is a full-stack library management application built with Node.js, Express, and MongoDB.
+MagzineStore is a full-stack library management application built with Node.js, Express, and MongoDB.
 This project introduces users to backend development, database integration, and professional website styling.
 By the end of this project, participants will have a complete understanding of creating and deploying a full-stack web application.

 ---